Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 **How to Navigate the Cupid Dashboard:**
 1. Upon logging in as a Cupid, you'll see your main dashboard with the Cupid Home page
 2. The dashboard displays key navigation tiles for quick access to main features
-3. The top navigation bar and hamburger menu provide access to:
+3. The top navigation bar access to:
    - **Home**: Returns to the main Cupid dashboard
-   - **Find Gig**: Browse and manage available and active gigs
+   - **Active Gig**: Browse and manage available and active gigs
+   - **Completed Gigs**: Browse all completed gig and rate the daters
    - **Profile**: Manage your account settings and payment information
+4. hamburger menu provides access to all the pages the navigation bar does as well as:
+   - **Feedback**: Provide feedback from daters
+   - **Accessibility**: Toggle light/dark mode
+   - **Logout**: Sign out of your account
 4. All navigation uses your user ID automatically

 ![Cupid navigation menu](images/Cupid-navigation.png)